doc-metrix/disk/README.md

 #### [disk.ioInProgress](https://www.kernel.org/doc/Documentation/iostats.txt)

 The number of inputs and outputs currently in progress.
-The metric is incremented as requests are submitted and decremented as they finish.
+The metric is incremented as requests are submitted and decremented as requests finish.
 The metric does not include requests that are in queue waiting to be submitted.

 Min | Max | Units | Metric Type | Data Type
 :---: | :---: | :---: | ---: | ---: |